jundalisay/spblist/content/en/superphysics/solutions/technologies.md

 ---
-title: "Proposed Technologies from Superphysics"
+title: "Proposed Technologies and Techniques from Superphysics"
 date: 2023-12-10
 image: /photos/physics/phoenix.jpg
 description: "Material Superphysics leads to new technologies by using all of the 5 Layers"